Intuitive Surgical, Inc. (ISRG) Sees a More Significant Dip Than Broader Market: Some Facts to Know

-Analysts and investors alike will be keeping a close eye on the performance of Intuitive Surgical, Inc. in its upcoming earnings disclosure.
-The company's earnings per share (EPS) are projected to be $1.65, reflecting a 13.01% increase from the same quarter last year.
-Alongside, our most recent consensus estimate is anticipating revenue of $2.02 billion, indicating a 15.57% upward movement from the same quarter last year.
+The investment community will be closely monitoring the performance of Intuitive Surgical, Inc. in its forthcoming earnings report.
+The company is forecasted to report an EPS of $1.65, showcasing a 13.01% upward movement from the corresponding quarter of the prior year.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.02 billion, up 15.57% from the year-ago period.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $6.67 per share and a revenue of $8.1 billion, representing changes of +16.81% and +13.69%, respectively, from the prior year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $6.67 per share and a revenue of $8.1 billion, signifying shifts of +16.81% and +13.69%, respectively, from the last year.

-Any recent changes to analyst estimates for Intuitive Surgical, Inc. should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Intuitive Surgical, Inc. Recent revisions tend to reflect the latest near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Intuitive Surgical, Inc. currently has a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, Intuitive Surgical, Inc. is currently trading at a Forward P/E ratio of 72.53.
-For comparison, its industry has an average Forward P/E of 27.25, which means Intuitive Surgical, Inc. is trading at a premium to the group.
+Valuation is also important, so investors should note that Intuitive Surgical, Inc. has a Forward P/E ratio of 72.27 right now.
+This denotes a premium relative to the industry's average Forward P/E of 27.37.

-We can additionally observe that ISRG currently boasts a PEG ratio of 4.17.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-The Medical - Instruments was holding an average PEG ratio of 2.29 at yesterday's closing price.
+Also, we should mention that ISRG has a PEG ratio of 4.16.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Medical - Instruments was holding an average PEG ratio of 2.27 at yesterday's closing price.

 The Medical - Instruments industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 78, which puts it in the top 31% of all 250+ industries.
+With its current Zacks Industry Rank of 77, this industry ranks in the top 31% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report